This article is all about data.

 If you want to access the insights for Instagram Highlights, the above steps are the same.
 Just go to your profile and tap on a Highlight, swipe up and tap the chart icon explained before.

-To view Instagram stories insights for all your previous stories, follow these steps:
+To view Instagram stories analytics and insights for all your previous stories, follow these steps:

 - Go to your profile